 Elite Tall Fescue | 1-2" per week |

-Coupling your use of sprinkler water with feedback from a rain gauge will result in a healthier and attractive lawn and lower water bills.
+Coupling your use of sprinkler water with feedback from a rain gauge will result in a healthier and more attractive lawn and lower water bills.

 How to Use a Rain Gauge: Using a rain gauge to guide how many inches of supplemental water to provide is another way to conserve this natural resource and keep water bills lower.
-To determine how much water you are applying, place a rain gauge midway between the sprinkler and the end of the coverage and check water depth in the gauge after a planned length of time (approximately 1/2 hour), then calculate the total time needed to apply 1/2 inch of water at a time.
+To determine how much water you are applying, place a rain gauge midway between the sprinkler and the end of the coverage and check the water depth in the gauge after a planned length of time (approximately 1/2 hour), then calculate the total time needed to apply 1/2 inch of water at a time.

 Avoid irrigating so much that water runs off the lawn surface and on to walks and roads.

-Avoid Overwatering: Do not waste water by over watering; avoid standing water for any period of time.
+Avoid Overwatering: Do not waste water by overwatering; avoid standing water for any period of time.
 Overwatering lawns can cause them to languish and die, too.

 There are two basic kinds of sprinkler systems: